ScalablePixelStreaming/APIs/README.md

 The following APIs are currently available:

+- **Authentication Plugin Plugin API:** used to provide authentication for Pixel Streaming applications.

 - **Instance Customisation Plugin API:** used to dynamically modify the runtime options of individual instances of a Pixel Streaming application.